wizrd00/terrenity/README.md

 status_t mx_echo_off(void);
 ```

-To use them we should be familiar with important types.
+To use them you should be familiar with important types.

 #### Important Types
 First of all, each function returns ```status_t``` which is an ```enum``` to specify status of function.